 When I finally got around to reviewing the Airinum Urban Air Mask 2.0 I was quite impressed with the mask overall.
 It provided a solid fit, was built with good materials and had good filtration in lab tests.

-The one big downside of the Urban Air Mask 2.0 is the cost.
-It’s a pricey mask.
-While in many ways you are getting what you pay for, it is a mask that some people won’t be able to justify purchasing.
+The one big downside of the Urban Air Mask 2.0 (and Airinum’s other masks, such as the Air Mask Active) is the cost.
+They’re pricey masks.
+While in many ways you are getting what you pay for, they are masks that some people won’t be able to justify purchasing.
 For this reason, I was very interested when Airinum told me that they would be releasing a new mask called the Airinum Lite Air Mask.

 When I imagined the Airinum Lite Air Mask (LAM) I thought that it would be similar to Airinum’s other mask, but would be a cut-down version.
 However, I was quite surprised to find that the Lite Air Mask is actually totally unique – it’s been completely redesigned and using it is totally different.